davidgutierrezrubio/jmathanim/manual/04_Transforming/TransformingObjects.md

 ![01 anchorExample](01_anchorExample.png)

 The command `putAt` accepts a third argument `gap` to leave a space between the point and the anchor.
-This gap doesn’t apply for `Anchor.BY_CENTER`.
+This gap doesn’t apply for `Anchor.Type.BY_CENTER`.

 StackTo
 =======